openebs-archive/openebs-docs/docs/tasks_install.md

       storage: 5G
 ```

-Once application yaml has modified, apply the same using below way.
-We are using Percona application as an example.
+Once you modify the application yaml, apply the same using the following command.
+The following command uses Percona application as an example.

 ```
 kubectl apply -f demo-percona-mysql-pvc.yaml
 ```

-Now the Jiva replica will be deployed in different AZs within the same region.
-Use following command to check the status of Jiva replica Pods.
+The Jiva replica is now deployed in different AZs within the same region.
+Use the following command to check the status of Jiva replica pods.

 ```
 kubectl get pods -o wide
 ```

-It will show the output like below
+The following output is displayed.

 ```
 NAME                                                             READY     STATUS    RESTARTS   AGE       IP          NODE